 But, currently beside his Majesty are the black souls of great knights and a fire-breathing, flying lizard.
 For even I lost to them and was captured in the dungeon.
 You should be plenty careful yourself…

 Although initially still in denial, Biorr clearly recognizes that Vallarfax’s alleged words are consistent with everything he has seen.
-The knight rails against the fat officials, even calling them “gnat bugs” as a pun on “flabby bugs” in a surprising show of wit, but no amount of confidence in the King’s character can rectify the reality.
-Why has the King allowed these disgraceful men to run amok in his castle?
+The knight rails against the fat officials, even calling them “gnats” (ブヨ虫) as a pun on “flabby bugs” and their shared black appearance in a surprising show of wit, but no amount of confidence in the king’s character can rectify the reality.
+Why has the king allowed these disgraceful men to run amok in his castle since before the knight left?
 Why is he allowing this chaos to continue?
 Why is he protecting himself with the corrupted spirits of his best knights while demonic fakes do as they please?
 Biorr’s utter disgust at Boletaria’s current state invariably cracks his rosy memory of the monarch, and he ultimately doesn’t protest our attempts to confront the old king, even aiding us in this regard.

 You intend to challenge his Majesty, right?
 Don’t play dumb.
 If you’re a demon slayer, it’s quite natural.

 His only concern left for the royalty is that Ostrava stays safe after he learns that the prince has more recently entered the fog, likely having grown impatient with waiting on his escort to report back.
-Biorr requests that we advise Ariona to return to the Nexus so that the surviving Twin Fang can help however he can, but the game never permits this.
+Biorr requests that we advise Ariona to return to the Nexus so that the surviving Twin Fang can help however he can, but the game never permits this, likely because his Japanese dialogue never explicitly “reveals” himself to be the king’s son until our final encounter despite the obvious indications.
 Instead, it falls upon us to save Ostrava at every leg of his lone journey.
 With each step, he finds himself in further disbelief that these horrors were what his father intended.
 Much like his patriarch, Ariona seems to be a romantic, expressing his own love for the family legends and his country’s knights.
 He even seems to have carried the key to the royal mausoleum since before leaving home.
 Although the prince initially expresses doubt about the veracity of the tales, he clearly always has them in mind, especially during this crisis.

 Ah, so it’s you?… Above here is my father.
 No, just a demon that took the form of my father, Allant, isn’t it?
 Saying that I would inquire about his true intentions and reason with him, I continued my reckless journey, but apparently it was a conceited farce… Please.
 Please kill my father.
 He has already become nothing more than an enemy to the world of man…